ezra-casas/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    -   It allows us to dynamically reference the 'url' or 'path' to where we want to navigate to.
 1. How would you explain form validation to someone who has never programmed before?
+    - Imagine you're ordering an item from Amazon.com and you quikcly type in your address to soon realize that what you've done was no mistake at all, but a great error.
+So great that you might've missed the spelling of "QUICKLY" on line 40.
+As such, the item is sent somewhere else instead of VALIDATING your address before you continued to pay for it.
+    - Long story short, form validation is making sure what you typed is actually what you meant and / or making sure it matches what's on 'file'.

 1. In 1-2 sentences, define end to end testing.
+    - Typically using a software, it utilizes a testing suite to test your app from start to finish.
+Very.
+Crucial.
+For making a solid app.

 ## Instructions